How to Get Started in Game Design

 Do you need a degree to become a game designer?

 Nope!
-The tech industry is a unique place in that as long as you have relevant skills, some experience with your own projects, and can answer the interview questions, then you can be hired for the job.
+The tech industry is a unique place in that as long as you have relevant skills, some experience with your own projects, and can answer the interview questions, then you can be hired for the job without a degree.

 In fact, a large segment of employees across a almost all tech fields have never got a CS degree.
 Some of them even run entire departments and companies.